 Previously Nina worked as a photographer, photography assistant, studio manager, stylist and stylist assistant in studios in Melbourne, Sydney and Bergen (Norway).
 With experience in fashion, portraiture and interiors, Nina worked extensively in food and lifestyle, including clients such as Vogue living (Australia and Denmark), Murdoch books, Costume magazine (Denmark), Elle Decoration magazine (Denmark), Marie Claire (Australia), Target (Australia), The Bergen Times (Norwegian newspaper), Agent K (Norway) and Vital (Norway).

-Please contact Nina if you would like to read a soft copy of her thesis.
+Please contact Nina if you would like to read a soft copy of her masters thesis.